AdobeDocs/commerce-admin.en/help/b2b/manage-companies.md

 # Company management

 The Company management feature streamlines business operations for companies with complex organizational structures.
-B2B company administrators can create a company hierarchy by assigning companies to a designated parent company.
-Then, the parent company administrator can view and manage the assigned companies as a group.
+Admin users can create company hierarchy by assigning companies to a designated parent company.

-From a business point of view, the controlling or owning company is generally called a parent company.
-While many parent companies completely own their related companies, a parent company can also be just one of the owners or a member as well.
-In most cases, however, the parent company is the majority shareholder.
-Although the parent and related companies are connected, they are distinct legal entities.

 Each company contains unique identifiers, such as: